joudialiya/alx-system_engeneering-devops/0x00-shell_basics/README.md

-1-listit			: Display the contents of the working dir 2-bring_me_home			: Change the working dir to the user's home dir 3-listfiles			: Display the contents of the working dir in a long forme
+1-listit			: Display the contents of the working dir 2-bring_me_home			: Change the working dir to the user's home dir 3-listfiles			: Display the contents of the working dir in a long forme 4-listmorefiles			: Display the contents of the working dir in a long forme [the hidden ones also]